 Svalbard Global Seed Vault

-Welcome to the Svalbard Global Seed Bank
+Welcome to the Svalbard Global Seed Vault

 The vault hold the seeds of many tens of thousands of varieties of essential food crops such as beans, wheat and rice.
 In total, the vault now holds seeds of more than 4000 plant species.
 These seed samples are duplicates of seed sample stores in national, regional and international gene banks.